Installing ONLYOFFICE Workspace Community using additional script parameters

 -p, --passworddockerhub password

-These parameters are used in case we provide you credentials to access a test repository so that you can run containers from images stored in it.
+These parameters are used when credentials are provided to access a test repository, allowing you to run containers from images stored there.

 Example